mikenakis/MikeNakis.Clio/MikeNakis.Clio.README.md

 - No support for repeatable switches, as in `Program1 --switch1 --switch1`.
 Every switch can be supplied at most once.
   - **Workaround:** Turn the switch into an option of type `int`, with a default of `0` so that it can be omitted, and a preset of `1` so that `--switch1` can be used instead of `--switch1=1`.
   - Support for repeatable switches will be added in the future.
-- No support for repeatable options, as in `Program1 --option1=<value1> --option1=<value2>`.
-Every option can be supplied at most once.
-  - **Workaround:** In the "description" of the option, explain that the value of the option is a `;`-separated list of values, and do the splitting yourself.
-  - Support for repeatable options will be added in the future.
 - No support for meta-options, for example `--option1=<name>=<value>`.
   - **Workaround:** In the "description" of the option, explain that the value of the option is a `;`-separated list of `name=value` pairs, and do the splitting and the parsing yourself.
   - Support for meta-options will be added in the future.
-(After adding support for repeatable options.)
 - No support for invertable switches.
 For example, `git config` has options like `--[no-]global`, which means that either `--global` or `--no-global` can be used.
 Other utilities allow prefixing switch names with either `-` or `+`, which inverts the effect of the switch.
   - **Workaround:** Specify each option and its inverse option separately.
   - Support for invertable switches and options will be added in the future.